Mateis/mateis.github.io/simplerules.md

 * Contribute to the whole
 * [Love your fate](https://en.wikipedia.org/wiki/Stoicism)

-What comes out is (unshakable) composure/grace and (financial) sustainability up to the end of bodily function.
+What comes out is grace and sustainability up to the end of bodily function.
 A prerequisite to maintain contribution.
 Hence a positive feedback loop.